broadinstitute/ops-terra-utils/CONTRIBUTING.md

 3. Update WDL-specific README with any new information about the WDLs.
 4. Test Python code locally and if WDL changes are made, test the WDLs in a Terra Workspace.
 5. Get approval on the PR from a team member

+## New Workflow Checklist
+If you're adding a new workflow, use the following checklist as a guide for changes that are required:
+- [ ] A new WDL and associated Python script that's been tested (see [here](#testing-wdls-locally) for guidance on testing)
+- [ ] The [.dockstore.yml](.dockstore.yml) has been updated to add your new workflow name and point it to the new WDL file
+- [ ] A README has been added with information regarding the new workflow and it's inputs/outputs.
+This should live next to the WDL file.
+(See [here](wdl/CopyDataset/README.md) as an example README)
+- [ ] A `template_input.json` file (named exactly like this) has been created to be used for testing.
+This should also live next to the WDL file.
+(See [here](wdl/CopyDataset/template_input.json) as an example JSON)